dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 MinIO Gateway comes with an embedded web-based object browser that outputs content to http://127.0.0.1:9000.
 To test that MinIO Gateway is running, open a web browser, navigate to http://127.0.0.1:9000, and ensure that the object browser is displayed.

-#### Destination String for MinIO Gateway

-When `dgraph alpha` is running locally, the backup destination string will be `minio://localhost:9000/<bucketname>`.
-If you are running Dgraph with a container in the same docker network as the gateway, then the address would based on the container name, e.g. `minio://gateway:9000/<bucketname>`.
-The `<bucketname>` will represent the GCS bucket or Azure Blob Storage container, depending on what gateway you are using.

 ### Disabling HTTPS for S3 and Minio backups

 By default, Dgraph assumes the destination bucket is using HTTPS.
 If that is not